Gananoque Personal Injury Lawyers

 - And more

-While these traumatic events appear at first glance to be quite different, they often share a common root: the negligence of the at-fault party.
-If it can be proven that an act of negligence, be it action or omission, has contributed to an accident victim’s injuries, our Gananoque personal injury lawyers may be able to help the accident survivors pursue the compensation they are legally owed.
+While these traumatic events appear at first glance to be quite different, they often share a common root: the negligence of an at-fault party.
+If it can be proven that an act of negligence, be it by action or omission, has contributed to an accident victim’s injuries, our Gananoque personal injury lawyers may be able to help survivors pursue compensation.

 In order to substantiate an injured accident victim’s negligence claim, our Gananoque personal injury lawyers may be required to collect various types of evidence proving: